Guided reading is an instructional practice or approach where teachers support a small group of students to read a text independently.

 - revisit the learning focus and encourage students to reflect on whether they achieved the success criteria.

 The teacher selects a text for a guided reading group by matching it to the learning needs of the small group.
-The learning focus is identified through the analysis of running records (text accuracy, cueing systems and identified reading behaviours), individual conference notes or anecdotal records, see
+The learning focus is identified through observation of the student reading, individual conference notes or anecdotal records.

 Point of view